Diplomatic history of World War II: The Holocaust

 them and helped about 80,000 Jews escape.
 Pope Pius XII opposed the Holocaust but the Vatican made only half-hearted ineffective efforts that Berlin easily ignored.

+Turkish diplomat Selahattin Ülkümen, in Rhodes, took advantage of being a neutral country to the war and saved the Jews on the island from genocide by granting them Turkish citizenship.
+In 1945, when Turkey broke its neutrality against Germany, this consulate building was the first Turkish territory bombed by the Nazis, as if out of a desire for revenge, and the consul's pregnant wife was one of the Turks who died in this attack.

 Italy

 Allied policy was to be friendly with Benito Mussolini, the Fascist dictator of Italy, in the hopes he would either remain neutral or moderate Hitler's expansion plans.
 However, in May 1939, he joined the Axis with Germany, signing the Pact of Steel.
 When France was in the last stages of collapse Mussolini entered the war and gained some spoils.
 He brought along a powerful navy that could challenge the British for control of the Mediterranean.
 Roosevelt denounced the move: "On this 10th day of June, 1940, the hand that held the dagger has struck it into the back of its neighbor."

 Italy was poorly prepared for war and increasingly fell under Nazi dictation.
 After initial success in British Somaliland, Egypt, the Balkans (despite the initial defeat against Greece), and eastern fronts, Italian military efforts failed in North and East Africa, and Germany had to intervene to rescue its neighbor.
 After the Allies invaded and took Sicily and southern Italy in 1943, the regime collapsed.
 Mussolini was arrested and the King appointed General Pietro Badoglio as new Prime Minister.
 They later signed the armistice of Cassibile and banned the Fascist Party.
 However Germany moved in, with the Fascists' help, occupying Italy north of Naples.
 German paratroopers rescued Mussolini and Hitler set him up as head of a puppet government the Italian Social Republic, often called the Salò Republic; a civil war resulted.
 The Germans gave way slowly, for mountainous Italy offered many defensive opportunities.

 Britain by 1944 feared that Italy would become a communist state under Soviet influence.
 It abandoned its original concept of British hegemony in Italy and substituted for it a policy of support for an independent Italy with a high degree of American influence.